 4. Spend time on a new hobby.

 Start a new hobby and work weekly on it to get as good as you possibly can at it.
 Not only will working on the hobby get your mind off certain matters, you’ll also gain confidence from reaching new goals.
-Try something you thought is daring and adventurous.
+Try something you think is daring and adventurous.
 Get outside of your comfort zone.
 This is when change happens.

 So why we do compare ourselves to others?
 I believe it’s because we aren’t currently happy with our current selves.
 We have insecurities and instead of thinking about everything we succeed at, we dwell on the traits that we aren’t satisfied with.
 Work on yourself daily, gain confidence and continually try new things.
 Surprise yourself and realize that stopping these negative thoughts is a process, but is definitely worth the time to decrease, or potentially end it altogether.